 If you have concerns about breast size, body proportion, uneven symmetry or if your confidence has diminished from changes in breast volume from having undergone another breast procedure, given birth, breastfed, or having had a significant amount of weight loss, you may be a good candidate for a breast augmentation procedure.

 Breast implants come in a variety of options that supply patients with a custom tailored procedure plan.
 These options include type, shape, size, profile, placement, and incision location.
-During your private consultation with Dr. Bajaj, she will take the time to sit and discuss each option to make sure you are aware of the pros and cons, allowing you to be able to make informed decisions.
+During your private breast augmentation consultation with Dr. Bajaj at her Oklahoma location, she will take the time to sit and discuss each option to make sure you are aware of the pros and cons, allowing you to be able to make informed decisions.

 You can choose to undergo breast augmentation with saline or silicone-filled implants, which come in a variety of shapes, textures, and sizes.
-During your consultation with Dr. Bajaj, you will be assisted in selecting the most suitable option for your specific body type and desired effect.
+During your Oklahoma breast augmentation consultation with Dr. Bajaj, you will be assisted in selecting the most suitable option for your specific body type and desired effect.